 Jeff Sugg '95 is a New York based artist and designer.
 He is a co-founder of the performance group Accinosco with Cynthia Hopkins and Jim Findlay, and co-designed their critically acclaimed trilogy (Accidental Nostalgia, Must Don’t Whip ‘Um, and The Success of Failure (or, The Failure of Success)).
 Other theater designs include: 33 Variations (projections: Broadway), Race For Love (projections: China), The Slug Bearers of Kayrol Island (co-set & projections: The Vineyard Theater), El Conquistador! (lights: New York Theater Workshop), and The Thomashefsky Project & Let Them Eat Cake/Of Thee I Sing (projections: San Francisco Symphony).
 Multiple designs for theater companies: The Pig Iron Theatre Company (sets & lights), The Collapsable Giraffe (lights), Transmission Projects (co-founder: lights & projections), Daniel Wilkins and some superfriends (lights).
 Music design: Natalie Cole (lights), and Natalie Merchant (lights).
 In addition to his work as a designer, Mr. Sugg is regarded as a premiere technical consultant and system designer.
 Some credits include: The Wooster Group (technical artist), Laurie Anderson (video system design), Richard Foreman (video system design), Mikel Rouse (video system design), and The Baseball Music Project (video system design).
 Mr. Sugg has also taught Media and Technology at Swarthmore College.
 He has led several intensive courses in media technology, system design, and projection at the University of Illinois (Urbana-Champaign), Rude Mechanicals Theater Company, and others.
 For his work on Must Don’t Whip ‘Um, Mr. Sugg received a 2007 Bessie Award and was nominated for a 2007 Hewes Design Award.
 He was also nominated for a 2007 Hewes Design Award for his work on El Conquistador!.
 In 2008 he received a Lucille Lortel Award, an Obie Award, and a Hewes Design Award for his work with Jim Findlay on The Slug Bearers of Kayrol Island.

 Dito Van Reigersberg '94 is a co-founder of Pig Iron Theatre Company and has created and performed in almost all of Pig Iron's productions since 1995, including OBIE-winners Hell Meets Henry Halfway and Chekov Lizardbrain.
 A graduate of Swarthmore College, he trained at the Neighborhood Playhouse and the Martha Graham School of Contemporary Dance.
 He has also performed with Headlong, Azuka, Mauckingbird, the Arden, Bearded Ladies, Rude Mechs, 1812 Productions, The Civilians, and Nichole Canuso Dance Company.
 He is a Barrymore Award recipient for Best Ensemble for Mission to Mercury and for Best Choreography for Cafeteria (Pig Iron), a Barrymore nominee for Best Actor in a Musical for Hedwig (Azuka), as well as a Helen Hayes Nominee for Best Leading Actor for Hell Meets Henry Halfway.
 With his Pig Iron cohorts Dan Rothenberg and Quinn Bauriedel, he was named a Pew Fellow (2002) and a Knight USA Fellow (2010).
-Dito's alter-ego Martha Graham Cracker is famously "the tallest drag queen in the world" and her monthly cabaret series at L'Etage in Philadelphia has been running for other 13 years.
+Dito's alter-ego Martha Graham Cracker is famously "the tallest drag queen in the world" and her monthly cabaret series at L'Etage in Philadelphia ran for over 13 years.

 Erik Rehl '94 is a Production Designer and Artist working across film, TV, theatre, fashion and commercials, with twenty years of experience building unique environments in studios as well as challenging locations- from the mountains of Chile to the deserts of Jordan.
 Including BAFTA nominated work - Shifty with director Eran Creevy, Kilo Two Bravo with director Paul Katis, The Machine with CW James and the Oscar-winning Six Shooter with writer-director Martin McDonagh, Erik most recently designed A Dark Place starring Andrew Scott, followed by a number of feature documentaries including The Wonderful: Stories from the Space Station.
 Currently he is designing his sixth series of SAS: Who Dares Wins, as well as reforming the immersive theatre group Cinemorphe which he co-founded.
 He co-created Cinemorphe's recent Paris show Battre Le Pave, a joyful celebration of a neighborhood emerging from lockdown.